solidrock-technology/docs/docs/guide/tickets/ticket-options.md

 The date to compare the person's age against to determine if they fall within the minimum and maximum age range.

 ::: tip
-Often you'll want to set this date to the start date of your event so you're checking the age they'll be once they arrive for the event instead of how old they are on the date they complete their booking.
+Often you'll want to set this date to the start date of your event, so you're checking the age they'll be once they arrive for the event, instead of how old they are on the date they complete their booking.
 :::

 ### Terms & Conditions